Primary CNS Lymphoma Treatment Option Overview

-There are different types of treatment for patients with endometrial cancer.
+There are different types of treatment for patients with primary CNS lymphoma.

-Different types of treatment are available for patients with endometrial cancer.
+Different types of treatment are available for patients with primary central nervous system (CNS) lymphoma.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy: